 College is the perfect time to start practicing smart spending, not only because most college students live on a rather tight budget, but also because it will prepare you for the “real world” afterward.
-Whether your parents are paying for most of your college expenses, you’re getting a job to pay for them yourself, or your planning to fund your experience with loans and scholarships, you’ll soon learn that even the little stuff counts.
-That two-dollar cup of coffee you get each morning, can add up to be almost $700 for the year!
-Here are some money-saving tips that will help you prioritize where and on what you’d rather be spending your hard-earned cash.
+Whether your parents are paying for most of your college expenses, you’re getting a job to pay for them yourself, or you’re planning to fund your experience with loans and scholarships, you’ll soon learn that even the little stuff counts.

 Don’t Buy New Textbooks

-- Choose the card with a lowest APR (interest rate).
+Choose the card with a lowest APR (annualized percentage rate, essentially the interest rate).
 Many companies advertise a 0% APR for the first 6 months to a year, but there is usually some fine print.
 In addition, interest rates after the introductory period may be very high.
 Make sure you understand the rules before accepting.

 If your social calendar includes going out to eat on a regular basis, beware of the costs.
 Going out to eat a lot can really burn a hole in your pocket, depending on how often and which types of restaurants you’re going to.
 If you feel that going out to restaurants with friends is unavoidable, there are a few ways to save some money.